dmit1530-1212/oa02-assignment-1/README.md

 As you work through the media queries for each page, be mindful of the specificity and scope of your selectors.

 You should have a minimum of two media queries, for a total of three 'views' or layouts.
-You will *need to choose* which breakpoints (i.e. which minimum widths) achieve the look, feel, and functionality of the website in your provided screenshots.
+You will *need to choose* which breakpoints (i.e., which minimum widths) achieve the look, feel, and functionality of the website in your provided screenshots.

 When defining padding and margins, do not fixate on a pixel-perfect measurement.
 Instead, focus on making sure that the layout is fluid and looks good at any viewport width.
 Do this by utilising relative units and flexbox properties such as `justify-content` and `align-items`.